CharlieMallon/javascript30/README.md

 Upgrades added:

 ### CSS Variables
-This page updates the variables based on selections on the page, It introduces the concept of a 'root' for css variables.
+This page updates the variables based on selections on the page, It introduces the concept of a 'root' for css variables.</br>
 Things to add
 -   selector should update when colour picker is open